rayniel95/GiftList/readme.md

 ![](diagram.svg)
 ### Demo

+Watch the demo in on Youtube

-See it on Youtube
+Watch the code explanation in on Youtube

 ### TODO
 - [ ] add golang server
 - [ ] add rust server
-- [ ] add sign the message using custom private key on frontend
 - [ ] add a demo